QLD Wide - 60 Seconds Claim Advice

 People who witness a traumatic event or are emotionally close to a victim of a traumatic event (like a car accident) may be eligible for this type of claim.

-People who are unable to work can also be eligible to make a TPD claim through their superannuation fund.
-In this case, you must satisfy the TPD definition contained in the terms and conditions of the disability insurance policy.
+Have injuries impacted your ability to work?
+In that case, you could be eligible to make a TPD claim through your superannuation fund.
+To succeed, you must satisfy the TPD definition contained in the terms and conditions of the disability insurance policy.

 An insurance claim lawyer can explain how it works and your eligibility.